 Security Information and Event Management (SIEM) software is a tool that provides a single centralized platform for the collection, monitoring, and management of security-related events and log data from across the enterprise.
 Because a SIEM correlates data from a wide variety of event and contextual data sources, it can enable security teams to identify and respond to suspicious behavior patterns more effectively than would be possible by merely looking at data from individual systems.

-Here is our list of the seven best free open source SIEM tools:
+Here is our list of the six best free open-source SIEM tools:

 - AlienVault OSSIM EDITOR’S CHOICE This is one of the oldest SIEM systems around but it is very well supported by AT&T, so it is still being improved on solid, reliable code that has been extensively tested in the field.
 Runs as a virtual appliance.